AdiSR127/Certificate-Portal/README.md

 # Certificate-Portal 📝

-## This is a Online Certificate Portal Generator made in PHP & MySQL.
+## This is an Online Certificate Portal Generator made in PHP & MySQL.

 ### Instructions To set-up Portal:
 1. Import the `..\db\part.sql` into your SQL database